cmu-phil/grasp/README.md

 https://github.com/cmu-phil/tetrad/tree/grasp-pub

-The Java code is highly optimized, though we are intending to translate it into Python soon.
-(Perhaps the Python code will not be quite so optimized.)
+We are intending to translate GRaSP-2 into Python soon.